 More Than 20 Colleges Cancel In-Person Classes In Response To Coronavirus

-More than 20 U.S. colleges have canceled in-person classes due to coronavirus, as of Monday morning.
-The colleges enroll a total of more than 200,000 students, and include Columbia University, Princeton University, Rice University, Stanford University, Hofstra University and the University of Southern California, plus the University of Washington and a clutch of community colleges in Washington state.
+More than 20 U.S. colleges have canceled in-person classes due to the coronavirus, as of Monday morning.
+The colleges enroll a total of more than 200,000 students and include Columbia University, Princeton University, Rice University, Stanford University, Hofstra University and the University of Southern California, plus the University of Washington and a clutch of community colleges in Washington state.

-Education technology specialist Bryan Alexander of Georgetown University, has been leading an effort to track coronavirus-related higher education closures.
+Education technology specialist Bryan Alexander of Georgetown University has been leading an effort to track coronavirus-related higher education closures.
 He says he expects to see many more in the coming days and weeks.
 "Higher education has a very strong herd mentality, so I think once University of [Washington] made a shift to teaching online, I think that really got everyone excited."

 Many of the colleges announced that they were pausing in-person classes after students or staff members tested positive for the virus.
-Others like Midland University in Nebraska announced only that they were canceling "out of an abundance of caution."
+Others, such as Midland University in Nebraska, announced only that they were canceling "out of an abundance of caution."

 Events for prospective students, like Stanford's Admit Weekend, have also been canceled.
-But many campuses are following CDC guidance and staying open when possible to offer housing and meals to students.
+But many campuses are following guidance from the Centers for Disease Control and Prevention and are staying open when possible to offer housing and meals to students.

 Research labs, including those investigating the coronavirus itself, will in most cases remain open.
-University of Washington spokesperson Victor Balta told NPR: "The campus is not closed, therefore any researchers who need to come to campus are able to do so."
+University of Washington spokesperson Victor Balta told NPR: "The campus is not closed; therefore any researchers who need to come to campus are able to do so."

-In addition, some of the colleges that have canceled classes are continuing to hold athletics events, like Rice and the University of Washington.
+In addition, some of the colleges that have canceled classes, such as Rice and the University of Washington, are continuing to hold athletic events.

 In most cases, colleges that have canceled in-person classes have taken steps to offer some instruction online in the interim, and those that are still holding classes are preparing to do the same if necessary.